Marketing is getting tougher.

 Statistically, sales conversions are lower on automated webinars.
 Which makes perfect sense; it's just not as intimate.
 But a great lesson, pre-packaged and evergreen, can be a massive lead generator.

-So instead of leveraging a great lesson into a sale, consider leveraging a great automated lesson into a registration for a live webinar.
+So instead of only leveraging a lesson into sales, try leveraging an automated lesson into registrations for a live webinar.

 Just remember to use automated webinars for what they are, rather than pretending they're something else.
 Please.